SEDS-at-UCSD/containerized-teensy-toolchain/README.md

 # This initializes the project in current directory.
 Current directory must be empty.
 # This is the only time you will directly interact with Docker CLI
+# For WINDOWS: "$(pwd)", the directory, is in format //c/folder/folder
 docker run -e MODE=init -v "$(pwd)":/root/mount hyun04p/containerized-teensy-toolchain

 # Grant execute permission to ttc.sh